ataricoder/www/posts/pre-rendering.md

 title: "Two Forms of Pre-rendering"
 date: "2020-01-01"
 updated: "2020-06-30"
+preview: "This post aims to outline the characteristics of software that we believe determine its fundamental quality."
 ---

 Next.js has two forms of pre-rendering: **Static Generation** and **Server-side Rendering**.
 The difference is in **when** it generates the HTML for a page.